jamii/lein-gnome/README.md

 As of Gnome Shell 3.8.2 if your group name (example.com) does not have at least one period in it your extension will not be recognised.

-If you use restart your gnome-shell too many times in a given period gdm will get upset and kill your session.

 Coming soon: a repl.

 ## License